marinaMiller39636/notes/README.md

 # 2023-11-28
 - "Today's programming wisdom is to focus on writing clean, maintainable code that can be easily understood and modified by others.
 This means using clear and descriptive variable names, commenting your code thoroughly, and organizing your code into logical modules or functions.
 It also means avoiding unnecessary complexity and striving for simplicity wherever possible.
 By following these principles, you can create code that not only works well today but will also be easier to work with in the future."

+# 2023-11-29
+- "Today's programming wisdom is to focus on writing clean, maintainable code that can be easily understood and modified by others.
+This means using clear and descriptive variable names, commenting your code thoroughly, and organizing your code into logical modules or functions.
+It also means avoiding unnecessary complexity and striving for simplicity wherever possible.
+By prioritizing readability and maintainability in your code, you'll make it easier for yourself and your colleagues to work with, and you'll save time and effort in the long run."